ChiaCheng-Tsai/SymbolicStokesWave/README.md

 # SymbolicStokesWave

-A Mathematica code for solving Stokes wave in the Eulerian and Lagrangian descriptions
+A Mathematica code for obtaining 7-th order Stokes waves in the Eulerian and Lagrangian descriptions

 ## Files description: